Causes of Airplane Disasters

 Airplane accident cases are complex and require the skill and experience of a legal team that knows how to research the how's and why's of an airplane accident and apply all the legal theories that are applicable to the particular matter.
 This requires investigative skill, hiring of the right technical experts and the ability to handle the many facts and legal issues that arise in an airplane accident case.
 Atlanta's Charles Scholle has the legal expertise and experience to handle these complex and often tragic cases.

-AN AIRPLANE ACCIDENT, INJURY & WRONGFUL DEATH LAWYER
+AN AIRPLANE ACCIDENT, INJURY & WRONGFUL DEATH LAWYERS

 in Atlanta at 770-717-5100 or Toll Free 1-866-972-5287

-Our Georgia law firm has a philosophy that sets us apart from other firms.
+Our Georgia law firm Scholle Law has a philosophy that sets us apart from other firms.
 Unlike many high volume law firms that bring in too many cases to know their clients personally or to communicate with them regularly, we communicate with our clients and let them know what to expect during the litigation process.
 The stress of litigation should not be made worse by your legal counsel.
-Too often, high volume law firms merely want your case, but they do not want to deal with you.
-That is not our philosophy or the way our Atlanta metro area law firm does business.
+Too often, high volume law firms merely want your case, but once they take your case, they don't communicate with you.
+That is not our philosophy or the way our Atlanta metro area law firm Scholle Law deals with our clients.

-Charles Scholle is dedicated to excellence.
+Charles Scholle leads Scholle Law and is dedicated to excellence.
 That means not only excellence in handling your case, but also excellence in dealing with you and your family during what is often a very difficult time in your life, recovering from injury or death in the family.

-If you have been injured in or lost a loved one in an airplane accident, it may have been caused by another's careless behavior and if so, you need to know your legal rights to recover compensation and other damages for your suffering.
-Charles Scholle and his legal team can help.
+If you have been injured in or lost a loved one in an airplane accident, it may have been caused by another person's careless behavior and if so, you need to know your legal rights to recover compensation and other damages for your suffering.
+Charles Scholle and Scholle Law can help.

 To set up your free consultation send the firm a message online or call toll-free at 1-866-972-5287 or in Atlanta at (770) 717-5100.

-From a main office in Gwinnett County, he serves clients from offices in Buckhead and the Perimeter and represents victims throughout Atlanta and Georgia, including Walton County, Loganville, Fulton County and all surrounding areas.
+From a main office in Gwinnett County, we serve clients from offices in Buckhead and the Perimeter and represents victims throughout Atlanta and Georgia, including Walton County, Loganville, Fulton County and all surrounding areas.